haveeshS/dsa/README.md

 # dsa
 The files for project of the course 'Data Science Analysis' at IIT Hyderabad

-An explanation and algorithm for Hamiltonian Monte Carlo (HMC) can be found on DSA_report.pdf
+An explanation and algorithm for Hamiltonian Monte Carlo (HMC) can be found on report_hmc.pdf

 Applications of HMC are explained through three examples.